kaushik2901/async-endpoints/docs/backlog.md

 ## Pending

-- AsyncEndpoints.Redis store is not picking existing jobs after restart
+- AsyncEndpoints must release in progress job after certain time
 - AsyncEndpoints must not return serialized result as part of job response
 - AsyncEndpoints should support both AOT and JIT compilation
 - AsyncEndpoints should have extension to register handlers via assembly scanning (using reflection)
+- AsyncEndpoints should record individual job runs
 - AsyncEndpoints should support EF core as job storage
 - AsyncEndpoints should not have delay due to cold start

 ## In progress

+- AsyncEndpoints.Redis store is not picking existing jobs after restart
 - Fix all the issues from exception-handling-analysis.md

 ## Completed